kifle23/group-chat/README.md

 # 🎯 Chat App<a name="about-project"></a>

-> Chat App is built using Angular, ASP.net Core, and Bootstrap.
-It provides a range of features including login and registration, photo upload, and pagination, making it an ideal solution for managing property listings.
-The application is designed to be user-friendly and responsive, with a clean and modern interface that makes it easy to use.
+> Chat App is built using Angular, .Net (SignalR), and Bootstrap.

 ## 🛠 Built With <a name="built-with"></a>